kevinferrare/solar-system-data-retriever/README.md

 # For developpers
 The project can be compiled using [maven](http://maven.apache.org/).

-Just download the source code from the [repository](https://code.google.com/p/solar-system-data-retriever/source/checkout) and compile it with the following command :
+Just download the source code and compile it with the following command :

 `mvn clean package`